 Burials here were quick.
 A shallow grave was scratched into the cement-like soil, a wood casket was set into the depression, and rocks were overlaid to keep out the carnivores.

 Boot Hill was pretty much shut down after 1884, restored in the 1930s, and hasn't changed much since.
-It's a crumbly, crunchy, dun-colored, sun-bleached, southern Arizona slope with slippery footing, lots of body-length piles of rocks, and a few desert plants added for variety.
+It's a crumbly, crunchy, dun-colored, sun-bleached, southern Arizona slope with slippery footing, lots of body-length piles of rocks, and some prickly pear and agave to hold the dead in place.

-It's a place that every tourist in America should visit, but you'll enjoy your visit more if you remember that it was designed for dead people, and that Bronco Charley, Stinging Lizard, 3-Fingered Jack Dunlap and the rest really weren't murdered, hanged, shot, stabbed, or ambushed by Indians for your amusement.
+It's a graveyard that every tourist in America should visit, but you'll enjoy your visit more if you remember that it was designed for corpses, and that Bronco Charley, Stinging Lizard, 3-Fingered Jack Dunlap and the rest really weren't poisoned, hanged, shot, stabbed, blown up, run over by wagons, or ambushed by Indians for your entertainment.